EOEPCA/deployment-guide/docs/building-blocks/workspace.md

 > There is currently no ingress set up for the Workspace Admin Dashboard.
 To access it, you can use port-forwarding.
 For example:
 > ```bash
-> kubectl -n workspace port-forward svc/workspace-admin 8000
+> kubectl -n workspace port-forward svc/workspace-admin-web 8000
 > ```
+> Then access it at `http://localhost:8000/`.

 ---